 - Grey markets in poorer countries or remote places cannot adequately respond.
 If you were to have donated an iPad to someone in the Dominican and forgot the lock, this becomes an immediate brick to the person you gave it to.
 Apple support is not an option.

 - With a fully restored device, the activation lock screen shows little of the user’s AppleID.
 3 This makes it next to impossible to contact an unknown past owner for assistance.

 - It doesn’t protect your device in a positive way.
 Thieves may be tracked down with the GPS/Find My iPhone service, but I’m sure thieves know exactly where they stand with locked devices and are ok with it.
 Even with limitations, they’ll probably turn it off and sell it anyway.
 This service does nothing to bring the device back to you.

 Apple can ease all of this if they provided some legitimate and automated means of unlocking.
-Even better, they should just remove activation lock from iOS entirely.
-It’s really not Apple’s job to determine of something is stolen (unless reported to be).
-Claiming that activation lock protects users from theft is disingenuous.
+Even better, they should just remove the activation lock from iOS entirely.
+It’s really not Apple’s job to determine if something is stolen (unless reported to be).
+Claiming that the activation lock protects users from theft is disingenuous.

 Probably the most amusing comment – which shows what I’m working with – comes from Rod Hagglund, where he says this:

 Talk about “disingenuous”: if you buy an iPad from a stranger in an airport who approached you claiming to need money, you deserve to find it is bricked!